bakerag1/prescott-area-trail-runners/_posts/2022-04-14-jasmine-antelope.md

   - Antelope-Canyon
 ---

-Antelope Canyon 50 Mile Ultra ***it’s a little personal but I process as I write and journaling about these races helps me collect my thoughts and brings closure*** Picture a group floating down the Salt River on a beautiful August day, enjoying the chill day, sun, and water and someone says “so there’s this race thru Antelope Canyon and Horseshoe Bend, prettiest ultra in the country, they open up areas that are off limits to tourists just for this race, it sells
+***it’s a little personal but I process as I write and journaling about these races helps me collect my thoughts and brings closure***

+Picture a group floating down the Salt River on a beautiful August day, enjoying the chill day, sun, and water and someone says “so there’s this race thru Antelope Canyon and Horseshoe Bend, prettiest ultra in the country, they open up areas that are off limits to tourists just for this race, it sells